jeyabalajis/aws-certified-sa-pro-notes/docs/network/advanced_networking.md

 - You can create and attach additional network interfaces.
 - The maximum number of network interfaces that you can use varies by instance type.

+## Forward Web Proxy

+- A forward proxy server acts as an intermediary for requests from internal users and servers, often caching content to speed up subsequent requests.
+- Companies usually implement proxy solutions to provide URL and web content filtering, IDS/IPS, data loss prevention, monitoring, and advanced threat protection.
+- AWS customers often use a VPN or AWS Direct Connect connection to leverage existing corporate proxy server infrastructure, or build a forward proxy farm on AWS using software such as Squid proxy servers with internal Elastic Load Balancing (ELB).

+> A NACL or Security Group cannot filter requests based on URLs.

 ## Centralized Egress

 - NAT gateway is a managed network address translation service.